AlexGustafsson/cupdate/README.md

 Although not recommended or intended, Cupdate can be run directly on host.
 In that case, please build Cupdate and run it using the instructions in [CONTRIBUTING.md](CONTRIBUTING.md).

+<sup>1 Podman support is in beta and subject to change.
+Requires the
+Docker socket compatibility mode.</sup>

 ## Screenshots